Oil Slides on Supply Glut

-Crude futures eased on Monday, erasing earlier gains that were spurred by a political rift in the Middle East, before investors refocused on the supply-glut.
+Crude futures fell to near-one-month lows Monday, erasing earlier gains that were spurred by a political rift in the Middle East, before investors refocused on the supply-glut.

 Continue Reading Below